Afghanistan announces ceasefire with Taliban for Eid

 However when coupled with the fatwa, the announcement does put pressure on the Taliban, Yusufzai said.

-"If it was only Ghani or the government, then the Taliban wouldn´t have cared or even answered," he said.
+"If it was only Ghani or the government, then the Taliban wouldn´t have cared," he said.

-"This time is a bit different.
-This is the clerics who are telling the Taliban only the state can announce jihad...
+"This is the clerics ...
 The Taliban cannot just say they don´t agree, they will have to come up with an answer."

-Social media users desperate for peace quickly called on the Taliban to agree to the ceasefire, though many were sceptical.
+Social media users quickly called on the insurgents to agree to the ceasefire.

-"It´s not a ceasefire if only one side observes it," said Twitter user Said Kamal Hassan.
-"You´re putting lives at risk unnecessarily."

-"The Taliban will not accept it at all," said Facebook user Qodratullah Samsoor.

-"We are tired of wars and killings.
-Thank you, Mr. President, for doing anything and everything for peace!"
-Hadi added.

-Kabul -Afghanistan announced Thursday a week-long ceasefire with the Taliban for Eid, the holiday that caps off Ramadan, though operations against other groups including Islamic State will continue.
+KABUL: Afghanistan announced Thursday an apparently unilateral ceasefire with the Taliban for Eid, the holiday that caps off Ramadan, though operations against other groups including Islamic State will continue.

-The ceasefire, which would bring some welcome relief to war-weary civilians, will last "from the 27th of Ramadan until the fifth day of Eid-al-Fitr," President Ashraf Ghani tweeted from an official account, indicating it could run from June 12-19.
+The week-long ceasefire, which was backed by the US and would bring some welcome relief to war-weary civilians, will last "from the 27th of Ramadan until the fifth day of Eid-al-Fitr", President Ashraf Ghani tweeted from an official account, indicating it could run from June 12-19.

-It was not immediately clear if the Taliban would agree to the ceasefire, which would be the first during Eid since the US invasion in 2001.
+It was not immediately clear if the Taliban would agree to the ceasefire, the first during Eid since the US invasion in 2001.

 "We are checking with our officials regarding the ceasefire announcement," Taliban spokesman Zabihullah Mujahid told AFP.